Manifold Oblique Random Forests: Towards Closing the Gap on Convolutional Deep Networks: Abstract

 \section{Abstract}

-Decision forests (Forests), in particular random forests and gradient boosting trees, have demonstrated state-of-the-art accuracy compared to other methods in many supervised learning scenarios.
-In particular, Forests dominate other methods in tabular data, that is, when the feature space is unstructured, so that the signal is invariant to a permutation of the feature indices.
-However, in structured data lying on a manifold---such as images, text, and speech---deep networks (Networks), specifically convolutional deep networks (ConvNets), tend to outperform Forests.
-We conjecture that at least part of the reason for this is that the input to Networks is not simply the feature magnitudes, but also their indices (for example, the convolution operation uses ``feature locality'').
-In contrast, na\"ive Forest implementations fail to explicitly consider feature indices.
-A recently proposed Forest approach demonstrates that Forests, for each node, implicitly sample a random matrix from some specific distribution.
-These Forests, like some classes of Networks, learn by partitioning the feature space into convex polytopes corresponding to linear functions.
-We build on that approach and show that one can choose distributions in a \emph{manifold-aware fashion} to incorporate feature locality.
-We demonstrate the empirical performance on data whose features live on three different manifolds: a torus, images, and time-series.
-Moreover, we demonstrate its strength in multivariate simulated settings and also show superiority in predicting surgical outcome in epilepsy patients and predicting movement direction from raw stereotactic EEG data from non-motor brain regions.
-In all simulations and real data, Manifold Oblique Random Forest (\Mf) algorithm outperforms approaches that ignore feature space structure and challenges the performance of ConvNets.
-Moreover, \Mf\ runs fast and maintains interpretability and theoretical justification.
-Our code is open source and available as part of the package at \url{https:///neurodata.io/code/}.
+Decision forests, in particular random forests and gradient boosting trees have demonstrated state-of-the-art accuracy compared to other methods in many supervised learning scenarios.
+Forests dominate other methods in tabular data, that is, when the feature space is unstructured, so that the signal is invariant to a permutation of the feature indices.
+However, in structured data lying on a manifold---such as images, and time-series---deep networks, specifically convolutional deep networks (ConvNets), tend to outperform forests.
+We conjecture that it is in part due to networks not simply analyzing feature magnitudes, but also their indices.
+In contrast, na\"ive forest implementations fail to explicitly consider feature indices.
+A recent approach demonstrates that forests, for each node, implicitly sample a random matrix from some specific distribution.
+These forests, like some networks, learn by partitioning the feature space into convex polytopes corresponding to linear functions.
+We build on that approach with Manifold Oblique Random Forests (Morf) that chooses distributions in a \emph{manifold-aware fashion} to incorporate feature locality.
+Morf runs fast and maintains interpretability and theoretical justification.
+Morf also has excellent empirical classification performance on simulated data and real images and multivariate time-series.
+It outperforms non-neural network approaches that ignore feature space structure and challenges the performance of ConvNets in some cases.